PranathiSadhula/Swagger/README.md

           }

-# Commit :2 * Postman Collection with below requests : Swagger.AddPetAndPlaceOrderForSame.json
+# Commit :2 * Postman Collection for workflow test : Add a pet to the store and place an order
+## Swagger.AddPetAndPlaceOrderForSame.json
+> Requests Tested
 ## 1.Add a Pet to the store :
         method :  POST
         request url :  {{base_url}}/pet